Jaylen Waddle Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- Against the Patriots, Waddle totaled 61 receiving yards in lone career matchup, 2.5 fewer than his over/under for Sunday's game.
+- Against the Patriots, Waddle racked up 61 receiving yards in lone career matchup, 1.5 fewer than his over/under for Sunday's game.

-- Waddle caught a touchdown pass in that game against the Patriots.
+- Waddle caught a touchdown pass in that outing against the Patriots.

-- This week Waddle will face the NFL's third-ranked pass defense (208.0 yards allowed per game).
+- The 208.0 yards per game the Patriots are conceding through the air makes them the NFL's third-ranked pass defense.

-- The Patriots have surrendered 20 touchdowns through the air (1.3 per game).
-They are fourth in the NFL in that category.
+- The Patriots' defense is fourth in the league, giving up 1.3 passing touchdowns per game.

 Recent Performances